 Tips to Overcome Tip of the Tongue

 Remember that it’s spelled “lethologica” and not “lethogica,” for starters.
 Autocorrect and autocomplete will usually rescue you from that typo (or misremembering).
-As you work to prevent or overcome the tip of the tongue experience, keep these tips and tricks in mind.
+As you work on your lethologica treatment to prevent or overcome the tip of the tongue experience, keep these tips and tricks in mind.

 Stress Less: Studies suggest that stress is a factor that may increase how frequently you experience lethologica.
 You’re less likely to experience TOT if you’re less stressed.

 Play Crossword Puzzles: It’s not so much about remembering specific words.
 Rather, it’s more about making stronger connections between words you already know.
 As you play more crossword puzzles, you’ll see common crossword answers.
-This will help you form more of an interconnected web of knowledge in your head.
+Completing puzzles and solving anagrams will help you form more of an interconnected web of knowledge in your head.

 Link Words With Stories: You’ll have a much easier time remembering words that are part of a bigger pattern.
 Your memory is associative in nature.
 Tie words together with meaningful stories, linking them to other important pieces of information.

 Train Your Brain: Treat your brain like any other muscle in your body.
 It needs exercise too!
 A fit and flexible brain is better at remembering things too.
 There are tons of fun word games to boost your brainpower.
-Playing Scrabble regularly can work wonders.
+Playing Scrabble or Words With Friends regularly can work wonders.